JadedCtrl/feedsnake/README.md

 # Feedsnake
 Simple Atom-to-mail (Mbox, Maildir) program: You pass it an Atom feed, it'll turn it into an mail client-friendly set of e-mails.
 It's pretty much [feed2maildir](https://github.com/sulami/feed2maildir) combined with [feed2mail](https://github.com/vmapps/feed2mail), but less cool.
 It's also pretty much my attempt replacing an old project, [Pogger](https://github.com/jadedctrl/pogger), but for LiGNUx.

 Feedsnake is scriptable, and can be easily used for one-off conversions or for managing your feed subscriptions generally.
-It pairs well with something like [Mutt](https://duckduckgo.com/l/?uddg=http%3A%2F%2Fwww.mutt.org&rut=bdcef874f2615434d459413d18463f18c41b3dbc415ccba8bdb35b350ac16340) to read your feeds.
+It pairs well with something like [Mutt](https://www.mutt.org) to read your feeds.

+Now, I would recommend the *beautiful* program [sfeed](https://codemadness.org/sfeed-simple-feed-parser.html) over Feedsnake; though Feedsnake still does work.

 ## Usage